skx/templer/README.md

 the current page.
 If there is no per-page layout specified then the global layout declared in the `templer.cfg` file will be used.

-The special variable 'output' may be used to specify an alternative output file.
+The special variable `output` may be used to specify an alternative output file.
 For example the input file `index.wgn` would normally become `index.html`, but you could make it become something else.